Homemade Apple & Pumpkin Baby Food

 Freeze

 Transfer the puree to ice cube trays to freeze, or individual containers to store in the refrigerator.
 I love these silicone ice cube trays. they have a firm outer rim, making them easy to transport, and a lid for storage!
-The wells hold 2 TBS of puree.
+The wells hold 2 Tablespoons of puree.

 Once they are frozen, transfer the cubes to an airtight container and store in the freezer for up to 3 months.